How Do I Become a Cardiovascular Technologist?

 Cardiovascular technologists play an important role in patient care.
 Formal education is a must, but program lengths and types vary.
 The most common credentials available:

 While there is certainly no definite guarantee; earnings, employment, and advancement potential tend to increase with education.
-According to the U.S. Bureau of Labor Statistics (BLS May 2022), employers prefer to hire techs who attended programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+According to the U.S. Bureau of Labor Statistics (BLS 2024), employers prefer to hire techs who completed programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 The CAAHEP offers a directory of accredited diploma, certificate, associate, and bachelor’s programs.

 Employers also prefer candidates with two or more professional certifications.
-There is a full breakdown of the available certifications in step four.
+Step four provides a full breakdown of the available certifications.

 Cardiovascular Technology Concentrations